 Why target buildings in the fight to save the planet?
 Turns out they're big polluters, at least in dense urban settings.
 In New York City, buildings over 25,000 square feet are responsible for at least 70 percent of all carbon emissions (vehicles are responsible for the bulk of the rest).
 Buildings over 50,000 feet, including luxury high rises and multi-family buildings, consume almost half of all energy.

 "It is much harder to retrofit an existing building to be energy efficient than to build it that way,” says Stas Zakrzewski, principal of ZH Architects and a member of the city's Climate Mobilization Act (CMA, also known as Local Law 97) advisory board, tasked with providing recommendations on the objectives of this groundbreaking law.

-[Editor's note: This article was originally published in January 2020.
-We are presenting it again here as part of our summer Best of Brick week.]
+[Editor's note: An earlier version of this post was published in January 2020.
+We are presenting it again as part of our holiday Best of Brick week.]

 The state also encourages Passive House developments through its New York State Energy Research and Development Authority (NYSERDA) programs.

 Benefits of Passive Houses go beyond reducing your carbon footprint.
 They're better for you as an individual, "with as healthy an indoor environment as possible while also providing a quiet and comfortable experience,” Zakrzewski adds.

 And there’s nothing really "passive" about this forward-thinking movement, which started 25 years ago in Germany (as Passivhaus Institut).
 "Passive House is often misunderstood as just a certification but is in fact a set of design standards that promote energy efficiency," says Andreas Benzing, president of NY Passive House and founder of A.M.
 Benzing Architects.

 Brick Underground spoke to leading Passive House pros (and one homeowner) to debunk common myths and answer the following frequently asked questions.

 What makes a Passive House building different from others?